lurto/Empire/README.md

-# Use Empire on all debian OS
+# Use Empire on all debian-based OS
 Fork of https://github.com/BC-SECURITY/Empire

 I just changed the setup script :)